Li2angel/100_days_of_AIonEdge/README.md

 - Learned how to read, manipulate, and clean datasets.
 - Performed basic filtering, grouping, and transformations.
 - Saved and loaded datasets efficiently.

+## Day 5: Data Visualization with Matplotlib & Seaborn

+> Good visualizations turn raw data into powerful insights.

+### Why This Step?

+Visualizing data helps uncover patterns, trends, and insights that improve AI model performance.

+Tasks to Complete

+- Learn basic plots: Line, Bar, Histogram, Scatter, and Box plots.
+- Use Seaborn for more advanced visualizations.
+- Customize plots for better interpretability.